Vishalpandey1799/Murf-AI-Voice-Agent/README.md

 - 📜 Displayed the **transcribed text** dynamically in the UI after recording upload
 - 🧠 Now I have full flow: **record voice → upload audio → transcribe → display text**
 - 🚀 This brings the project one step closer to **real voice-based interaction**

 ---

+### 🗓️ Day 7 – Real-Time Voice Generation ⏳🎙️

+- ⚡ Added a **loading animation + status message** when generating voice after recording
+- ⏺️ Optimized the **record → send → assemblyAI → trancript - murf - audio_url** pipeline for faster response
+- 🔊 Automatically **plays generated voice** as soon as Murf AI returns it
+- 🧼 Cleaned up unused frontend JS code to make the project leaner and easier to maintain
+- 🔄 Improved the Echo Bot UX with a clear “Generating voice…” phase
+- 🚀 The interaction now feels much more **fluid and human-like**

+---